equintanilla/bundler-js/README.md

 `opts.shouldWriteSourceMaps` whether or not you want source maps

+`opts.shouldBrowserSync` whether or not you want browser syncing

 `opts.errorHook` function that would be called if an error event occurs at  any piping of the stream process